nfreeze/farmhand/README.md

     farmhand.requires = ['util','os']; //equal to var util = require('util'),os = require('os');
     farmhand.requires = 'util'; //or as a string for just one required module

-Listen to the progress, error and complete events
+Listen to the progress, complete, timeout and error events

     farmhand.on('progress',function(state){  //triggered by calling this.progress
         console.log('farmhand progress:',state);